Golden Cross Trading – 5 Best Golden Cross Strategies

 We wanted to analyze the golden cross signal for different charts to show you how price action affects these signals for trading.

-Golden Cross in Stock Market (Netflix Case Study)
+Golden Cross in the Stock Market (Netflix Case Study)

 Furthermore, we kept 50 SMA and 200 SMA lines visible on the chart, but we hid other two indicators.
 Instead, we drew two vertical lines which indicate when EMA and VWMA happened on this chart.